bejayoharen/bjorg.github.io/_drafts/measuring-engineering-performance.md

 There are a million trendy engineering metrics you can use (many of which are described below and in linked articles), but ultimately, the right ones will depend on your situation.
 I recommend starting small, and just picking a few metrics so you aren't overwhelmed with data.

 Selecting the right metrics for your situation may involve some judgement calls.
 If you are just getting started, I think it’s okay to start with some ad-hoc guestimates rather than trying to come up with detailed measurements for everything right off the bat.
-For example, instead of measuring how long it takes to deploy a new release or get feedback on a PR, you might just ask your engineers if any of them find it to be a problem.
-If they say no, it’s likely not worth focusing your efforts there.
+For example, instead of measuring how long it takes to deploy a new release or get feedback on a PR, you might just ask your engineers to tell you what problems they encounter.

 # Continuous improvement metrics